r-Techsupport/rTS_Wiki/docs/disks/disk-management.md

     A full format command will look something like `format fs=fat32 label=Drive quick`.
 This will do a quick format with a label of "Drive" and file system of FAT32.

 8. To assign a drive letter to the new partition, run `assign letter=X` where X is the letter you choose.
-9. Type `exit` to close diskpart.
+9. Type `exit` to close DiskPart.
 Your drive is formatted.

 ## GParted
 This is used via a Linux live environment.